bjss-data-academy/apache-spark-databricks/spark-sql.md

 which gives a much more straightforward result:

 ![Results of complex query](/examples/complex-query.png)

+While contrived, this _could_ appear in real-life following ingestion of JSON structured data provided by a REST or GraphQL API.

+Our silver layer processing would want to work with that nested data to simplify access.
+Simplified results would populate the Gold layer tables.

 ## CTAS - Create Table As Select
 TODO TODO TODO